Will ‘Law & Order: Organized Crime’ Return for Season 6?

 Who’s in the Law & Order: Organized Crime Season 6 cast?

-In addition to Christopher Meloni as Detective Elliot Stabler, the series regular cast at the beginning of Season 5 included Danielle Moné Truitt as Sergeant Ayanna Bell, Rick Gonzalez as Detective Bobby Reyes, Ainsley Seiger as Detective Jet Slootmaekers, and Dean Norris as Randall Stabler.
-But by the end of Season 5 Episode 3, Jet had taken a leave from the team.
-And so should the series be renewed, and if there aren’t any other major changes, the Season 6 cast could include everyone except Seiger.
+In addition to Christopher Meloni as Detective Elliot Stabler, the series regular cast by the end of Season 5 included Danielle Moné Truitt as Sergeant Ayanna Bell, Rick Gonzalez as Detective Bobby Reyes, and Dean Norris as Randall Stabler.
+In Season 5 Episode 3, Detective Jet Slootmaekers (Ainsley Seiger) took a leave from the team.
+If the show is renewed, we’ll have to see who returns.

 When would Organized Crime Season 6 premiere?